Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 For my project I created a corpus of songtexts which I cannot include do to copyright reasons.
 However, now will follow instructions on how you can create a corpus for this project yourself.
-I created my corpus in XML and used https://genius.com/ as source for the songtext.
+I created my corpus in XML and used https://genius.com/ as source for the songtexts.
 You can see how my corpus is structured in the corpus_example_structure.xml file.
-Because I wanted to work with XML, it was the easiest way for me to just copy and paste the songtext and delete "Chorus", "Verse", "Bridge" etc., so that it is just one connected text.
-I thought about using a web scrapper but since I wanted that exact structure you can see in the file, it would have been more time-consuming.
+Because I wanted to work with XML, it was the easiest way for me to just copy and paste the songtexts and delete "Chorus", "Verse", "Bridge" etc., so that it is just one connected text.
+I thought about using a web scrapper but since I wanted that exact structure you can see in the file, using it would have been more time-consuming.

 **How you can try out the code yourself**